PranavMunot/react-form-validation-demo/README.md

 # React Form Validation Demo

-This is a simple demo app for showing how to do basic form validation in React.
+This simple demo app shows how to do basic form validation in React and Bootstrap.

 [See the app running on Heroku](https://reactform.herokuapp.com).